 You can upload a resource and all of its alternative files in one go.
 For this to work, your ResourceSpace system needs to be configured to look for a specific suffix at file names of the files uploaded.
 An example:

 All your files need to be renamed so they match the original file name plus the suffix in order that the system can recognise it as an alternative of that resource.
 For example, if we have a resource file named projectA.ext, all of its alternatives will need to be named projectA-alt.ext.

 Note: when uploading, the first file MUST be the main resource otherwise ResourceSpace will be unable to find a resource ID to attach the alternative files to and the upload will fail.

 Using an Alternative File as the Primary Resource Preview Image

 From version 9.2 onwards you can easily use an alternative image file as the preview image for the primary resource.
-To do this simply click on the 'Use as preview image' link next to the required alternative file from the 'Manage alternative files' page
+To do this simply click on the 'Use as preview image' link next to the required alternative file from the 'Alternative files' page

 Using Alternative Types